-But you are concerned.
-Children have malnutrition because they have a poor diet or because they are often sick.
+However, you are concerned.
+Children have acute malnutrition because they have a poor diet or because they are often sick.

-Malnourished children do not grow well.
+Acute malnourished children do not grow well.
 Their bodies do not have enough energy and nutrients (vitamins and minerals) to meet their needs for growing, being active, learning, and staying healthy.
 By helping children receive better nutrition, you can help children develop stronger bodies and minds.

-Malnourished children often become sick.
+Acute malnourished children often become sick.
 Illness is a special challenge for a body that is weak from poor nutrition.
+Some children with poor nutrition may also have HIV.
+In this case, they are given extra attention because they susceptible to acute malnutrition.

-Malnourished children are more likely to die than well-nourished children.
+Acute malnourished children are more likely to die from other common illnesses than well-nourished children are.
 Over half the children who die from common childhood illness-diarrhoea, pneumonia, malaria, and measles-are poorly nourished.
-If you identify children with malnutrition, you can help them get proper care.
+Children with both poor nutrition and HIV are at much higher risk of dying.
+If you identify children with acute malnutrition, you can help them get proper care.
+This may include HIV testing.
+If the child has HIV, the health facility will start the child on antiretroviral treatment (ARVs), which will keep the child healthy.
 You might be able to prevent these children from dying.

-Your facilitator will demonstrate two ways to look for SEVERE MALNUTRITION:
+Your facilitator will demonstrate two ways to look for SEVERE ACUTE MALNUTRITION:

-- Use a MUAC (Mid-Upper Arm Circumference) tape.
-A small arm circumference (red on the MUAC tape) identifies severe malnutrition in children with severe wasting (very thin), a condition called marasmus. - Look at both of the child's feet for swelling (oedema).
-This identifies severe malnutrition in children with the condition called kwashiorkor.
-Although these children have severe malnutrition, their bodies are swollen, round and plump, not thin.
+Use a MUAC (Mid-Upper Arm Circumference) tape.
+A small arm circumference (red on the MUAC tape) identifies severe acute malnutrition in children with severe wasting (very thin), a condition called marasmus.

+Look for oedema.
+This identifies severe acute malnutrition in children with the condition called kwashiorkor.